-- 10.11 The following are examples of control measures that applicants may need to take account of in their operating schedule, having regard to their particular type of premises and/or activities: - Suitable and sufficient risk assessments.
-If a risk assessment has been carried out applicants are encouraged to provide copies of the risk assessment to the licensing authority prior to the determination of the application - Effective and responsible management of premises - Appropriate instruction, training and supervision of those employed or engaged to secure the safety of the premises and patrons - Implementation of appropriate crowd management measures.
+- 11.11 The following are examples of control measures that applicants may need to take account of in their operating schedule, having regard to their particular type of premises and/or activities: - Suitable and sufficient risk assessments.
+If a risk assessment has been carried out applicants are encouraged to provide copies to the licensing authority prior to the determination of the application. - Effective and responsible management of premises - Appropriate instruction, training, and supervision of those employed or engaged to secure the safety of the premises and patrons. - Implementation of appropriate crowd management measures.